openaire/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

           * **editorial** (`<http://purl.org/coar/resource_type/c_b239>`_): A brief essay expressing the opinion or position of the chief editor(s) of a (academic) journal with respect to a current political, social, cultural, or professional issue.
 Adapted from ODLIS
           * **data paper** (`<http://purl.org/coar/resource_type/c_beb9>`_): A data paper is a scholarly publication describing a particular dataset or group of dataset, published in the form of a peer-reviewed article in a scholarly journal.
 The main purpose of a data paper is to describe data, the circumstances of their collection, and information related to data features, access and potential reuse.
 Adapted from https://en.wikipedia.org/wiki/Data_paper and http://www.gbif.org/publishing-data/data-papers
           * **letter to the editor** (`<http://purl.org/coar/resource_type/c_545b>`_): A letter to the editor is a letter sent to a periodical about issues of concern from its readers. (adapted from Wikipedia)

     * **preprint** (`<http://purl.org/coar/resource_type/c_816b>`_): Pre-print describes the first draft of the article - before peer-review, even before any contact with a publisher.
 This use is common amongst academics for whom the key modification of an article is the peer-review process.
 Another use of the term pre-print is for the finished article, reviewed and amended, ready and accepted for publication - but separate from the version that is type-set or formatted by the publisher.
 This use is more common amongst publishers, for whom the final and significant stage of modification to an article is the arrangement of the material for putting to print.
     * **report** (`<http://purl.org/coar/resource_type/c_93fc>`_): A report is a separately published record of research findings, research still in progress, or other technical findings, usually bearing a report number and sometimes a grant number assigned by the funding agency.
 Also, an official record of the activities of a committee or corporate entity, the proceedings of a government body, or an investigation by an agency, whether published or private, usually archived or submitted to a higher authority, voluntarily or under mandate.
 In a more general sense, any formal account of facts or information related to a specific event or phenomenon, sometimes given at regular intervals.

+      * **clinical study** (`<http://purl.org/coar/resource_type/c_7877>`_): A work that reports on the results of a research study to evaluate interventions or exposures on biomedical or health-related outcomes.
+The two main types of clinical studies are interventional studies (clinical trials) and observational studies.
+While most clinical studies concern humans, this publication type may be used for clinical veterinary articles meeting the requisites for humans.
+      * **data management plan** (`<http://purl.org/coar/resource_type/c_ab20>`_): A formal statement describing how research data will be managed and documented throughout a research project and the terms regarding the subsequent deposit of the data with a data repository for long-term management and preservation.
       * **report part** (`<http://purl.org/coar/resource_type/c_ba1f>`_): part of a report
       * **internal report** (`<http://purl.org/coar/resource_type/c_18ww>`_): An internal report is a record of findings collected for internal use.
 It is not designed to be made public and may include confidential or proprietary information.
       * **memorandum** (`<http://purl.org/coar/resource_type/c_18wz>`_): It is a note, document or other communication that helps the memory by recording events or observations on a topic.
 A memorandum can have only a certain number of formats; it may have a format specific to an office or institution.